matenestor/neurosnake/README.md

-# neuro-snake
+# TODO

-Unity 3D snake game with NeuroSky MindWave and Tobii Eye Tracker controlls.
+- [ ] port source code from Unity version 2018 to the newest version and push it here